KiranJasvanee/KJCircularSlider/README.md

 ## Usage

 KJCurveSlider can be used via code or interface builder.
+You can add two or more KJCurveSlider's in single view.

 * If configuring via code, use the traditional init methods and properties.